-6. Intangible assets are carried at cost less any accumulated amortisation and any accumulated impairment losses.
-Intangible assets should not be revalued unless there is an active market which is expected to be uncommon.
-An active market cannot exist where the assets are unique
+6. Intangible assets are carried at cost less any accumulated amortisation and any accumulated impairment losses since the existence of an active market is expected to be uncommon.
+Where an active market exists, the intangible asset should be recorded at fair value.
+An active market cannot exist where the assets are unique.